adamheins/mmmwe/README.md

 ## Usage

-A simple example script is provided in `example.py`, which loads the robot a executes a simple inverse kinematics control loop to read a desired position with the end effector.
+A simple example script is provided in `example.py`, which loads the robot and executes a simple inverse kinematics control loop to reach a desired position with the end effector.